rmoralespp/flask_typed_routes/README.md

 ## Getting Started

-This tool offers comprehensive validation for various types of request parameters, including **Path, Query, Body, Header, and Cookie** parameters.
+This tool offers comprehensive validation for various types of request parameters, including **Path, Query, JsonBody, Header, and Cookie** parameters.

 Example of a simple Flask application using `flask_typed_routes`: